Frequently Asked Questions About Shade

 Q: Are fabrics fireproof or waterproof?

 A: Fabrics are neither fireproof nor waterproof.
-Alnet fabric is rated for the CAFM California Fire Marsh test for first resistance.
+All the fabric we use is fire retardant and passes the NFPA 701 or ASTM E84 tests.
+The majority of the fabric we use is also California Fire Marshal certified (with the exception of a few specific colors).
 Approximately 80% of water will shed off of a shade structure with the rest coming through as a fine mist.

 Q: How long does the fabric last?